Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Introduction

-However, stationary ARMA$\left(p, q\right)$ models are not well suited to data with correlations that decay very slowly over time because slowly decaying correlations require ARMA$\left(p, q\right)$ models with an increasing number of parameters as the length of the time series grows \citep{Granger1980a}.
+Stationary ARMA$\left(p, q\right)$ models are not well suited for modeling correlations that decay very slowly over time because slowly decaying correlations require ARMA$\left(p, q\right)$ models with an increasing number of parameters as the length of the time series grows \citep{Granger1980a}.
 For this purpose, long memory or autoregressive fractionally differenced moving average (ARFIMA or FARIMA) models have been developed \citep{Hosking1981, Granger1980a}.
-An ARFIMA model assumes that a fractional difference of the deviations $\left(1 - B\right)^d \left(y_t - \mu_{t}\right)$ is distributed according to a stationary ARMA$\left(p, q\right)$ model where
+An ARFIMA$\left(p, d, q\right)$ model assumes that a fractional difference of the deviations $\left(1 - B\right)^d \left(y_t - \mu_{t}\right)$ is distributed according to a stationary ARMA$\left(p, q\right)$ model where

-A process for which \eqref{eq:expandfd} is well defined and which solves the ARMA$\left(p, q\right)$ equation \eqref{eq:arma} is said to follow the ARFIMA$\left(p, d, q\right)$ model.
-When $-0.5 < d < 0.5$, a stationary and invertible ARFIMA$\left(p, d, q\right)$ process exists.
-This ARFIMA$\left(p, d, q\right)$ process has slowly decaying correlations, due to the fact that each deviation $y_t - \mu_t$ depends on infinitely many past deviations, and the corresponding weights decay slowly.
-This is achieved with a single parameter $d$.
-The ARIMA$\left(p, d, q\right)$ model is a special case, when $d$ is an integer.
+This describes a stationary and invertible ARFIMA$\left(p, d, q\right)$ model when $-1 < d < 0.5$ \citep{Odaki1993}.
+An ARFIMA$\left(p, d, q\right)$ process has slowly decaying correlations when $d > 0$, because each deviation $y_t - \mu_t$ depends on infinitely many past deviations and the corresponding weights decay slowly.
+The ARIMA$\left(p, d, q\right)$ model is obtained when $d$ is an integer.
 Such models are fit to the data by first differencing the data an appropriate number of times, and fitting a stationary model to the differenced deviations.